okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

    * `ORIGINAL_PRIVATE_KEY`: Set this to the file path of the original key.
    * `CONVERTED_PRIVATE_KEY`: Set this to the file path for the converted key.
 1. Confirm the converted key begins with `-----BEGIN RSA PRIVATE KEY-----`.
 If not, try these steps again.
-1. Save the converted private key locally to somewhere on your system that you can reference it from Terraform.
-By convention, save the file with a file name ending in `.pem`.
+1. Save the converted private key file.
+By convention, the file extension for a private key file is `.pem`.
 1. For a production deployment, securely store the private key in a Terraform secrets management system or other key management system.

 Add an externally-created key to Okta: